CanadianShield/CustomClaimProvider/README.md

     <img width="70%" src="./images/Troubleshooting-AADSTS50146-1.png">
 </p>

-➡️Validate that manifest of your application (JWT) are correct:
+➡️Ensure that manifest of your application (JWT) is correct:
 - "acceptMappedClaims": true,
 - "accessTokenAcceptedVersion": 2,